A Little Life: Plot summary

 Although Jude's body manages to heal, the rape causes him to flash back to his childhood, wherein he was raised in a monastery and repeatedly sexually assaulted by the brothers.
 He recalls a period when one of the brothers, Brother Luke, ran away with him, forcing him into years of child prostitution.
 After he was rescued by the police, Jude was placed in state care, where the abuse continued at the hands of the counselors there.
 After the break-up with Caleb brings back this childhood trauma, Jude finally decides to kill himself but survives the attempt.
 In the aftermath, Willem comes back home and begins to live with him.
 Jude continues to refuse therapy but begins to tell Willem the least traumatic stories about his childhood, which Willem finds disturbing and horrifying.
 The two soon begin a relationship, but Jude continues to struggle with opening up, and does not enjoy having sex with him.

 In an attempt to curb his cutting, Jude decides to instead burn himself as a form of self-harm, but accidentally inflicts third-degree burns that require a skin graft.
 The wound is so severe that Andy tells him he has to tell Willem what happened, or else he will do it for him.
 Before Jude can tell Willem, Andy accidentally divulges the information.
 Willem is horrified but, after a difficult fight, Jude finally confesses that he does not enjoy sex, and tells Willem about the years of sexual and physical abuse he endured.
 Jude also reveals that he escaped state care at age 14 and hitchhiked, performing sexual acts as payment to drivers.
 He also explains to Willem that the damage to his legs was caused by a man called Dr. Traylor, who picked Jude up and held him captive while he cured him of venereal disease, assaulted him, and eventually ran him over with his car.

-The relationship continues, with Willem sleeping with women (and not with Jude) for a while, until he eventually stops, due to a sense of guilt and uneasiness.
+The relationship continues, with Willem sleeping with women (and not with Jude).
 The two settle into a comfortable life together, which is shaken when Jude's legs become worse, and he must reluctantly amputate.
 He manages to learn to walk again with his new prosthetics, and the pair enter a period of their life which Willem dubs "The Happy Years".
-However, while picking up Malcolm and his wife from the train station for a visit, Willem is involved in a car accident with a drunk driver, which kills all three occupants.
+However, while picking up Malcolm and his wife from the train station for a visit, Willem is involved in a car crash with a drunk driver, which kills all three occupants.
 With his close friend and lover dead, Jude descends once again into self-destructive habits, losing such an excessive amount of weight that his remaining loved ones stage another intervention.
 Though they are able to get him to gain weight and to attend therapy, years of depression and despair finally overtake Jude, and he takes his own life.